Predicting Training Re-evaluation Curves Enables Effective Data Curriculums for LLMs: TREC shape is governed by the AdamW timescale

 We follow the architecture and setup of \cref{sec:placements}, but apply: \begin{enumerate*}[label=(\alph*)] \item a linear decay-to-zero LR schedule, \item a context length of 2048, and \item the original GPT2 vocabulary (50257 tokens). \end{enumerate*} We train on standard SlimPajama splits with original source weightings.
 Plot axes indicate whether the TREC is shown in absolute loss or normalized (min-max scaled) form.

 \cref{fig:tema} shows normalized TRECs for 610M models trained to 80~TPP, sweeping $\eta$, $\lambda$, or $B$ in each subplot.
 Across hyperparameters, curves with matching $\tepoch$ exhibit very similar shapes, reflecting consistent timescale control.
 This alignment is especially clear here since all models use the same ordered training data.
 Similar patterns hold across other scales and dataset sizes.
 Generally, as the timescale expands ($\tema$ increases), the TREC minimum (\emph{valley}) shifts earlier.\footnote{This shift has a limit: as $\lambda \to 0$ ($\tepoch \to \infty$), the curves converge (\cref{fig:hook}, $\middlefig$).
-This occurs because the EMA \emph{coefficients} (\cref{sec:predict}) themselves converge to the shape of the LR schedule (\cref{sec:adamw_limit}).}
+This occurs because the \emph{shape} of the EMA \emph{coefficients} (\cref{sec:predict}) converges to the shape of the LR schedule (\cref{sec:adamw_limit}).}

 We next examine TREC alignment as models and datasets scale.
 When models share the same $\tema$ and TPP, their TRECs largely align (\cref{fig:scaling}, $\leftfig$), with small $\tema$ differences causing corresponding shifts.
 The size of \emph{absolute} TREC drops is also similar across scales when training to the same TPP (\cref{fig:hook}, $\rightfig$).
 As TPP increases, the TRECs move slightly right (\cref{fig:scaling}, $\middlefig$, $\rightfig$); e.g., at 111M, increasing TPP by $64\times$ moves the TREC valley slightly later in training.
 Interestingly, as TPP increases, the size of the TREC drop diminishes (appendix \cref{fig:morescaling}): \emph{at lower TPP, training appears to emphasize memorization}.
 This finding aligns with a recent study of LLM memorization from an information theoretic perspective~\citep{morris2025how}.